 - Really just for fun?

-- Do you know how to charge lithium Ion batteries?
+- Do you know how to safely handle lithium-ion batteries?

-- If not, (and you are NOT willing to take time to learn how to do so safely) please stick to the AA powered flashlights or those with built-in lithium ion battery packs.
+- Big throwers often use 3 or more 18650 or 21700 lithium-ion batteries that require special care and attention to handle them safely.
+If not, (and you are NOT willing to take time to learn how to do so safely) please stick to the AA-powered flashlights or those with built-in lithium-ion battery packs.

 - Who will use the light?

 - If you have a family that uses the light as well, consider the following: